hylee1rt/PROJECT5/index.md

 ![download (5)](https://user-images.githubusercontent.com/66886936/116770270-5d830b80-aa10-11eb-9e5a-a2f14d713b90.png)

 Another thing to look at is how much variance is explained by each Principal Component.
+The first two principle components seem to explain over 98% of our data.

 ```python
 pca.explained_variance_ratio_